lko23/icinga2-teams-notifications/README.md

 ## Running with Icinga Director

-There has been some discussion [over here](https://github.com/nisabek/icinga2-slack-notifications/issues/5) on how to run the plugin with Icinga Director.
+There has been some discussion [over here](https://github.com/nisabek/icinga2-Teams-notifications/issues/5) on how to run the plugin with Icinga Director.
 We'd appreciate somebody going over this part of documentation and verifying it.

 Main points to make it work:

 * Use the git version, not the debian package.
-* Create a custom variable for slack_notifications as a string.
+* Create a custom variable for Teams_notifications as a string.
-* Run the kickstart wizard: https://github.com/nisabek/icinga2-slack-notifications/issues/5#issuecomment-369571754
+* Run the kickstart wizard: https://github.com/nisabek/icinga2-Teams-notifications/issues/5#issuecomment-369571754

 ### Latest how-to on Icinga Director

-Thanks a lot to @jwhitbread for putting down these steps in the [issue](https://github.com/nisabek/icinga2-slack-notifications/issues/32)
+Thanks a lot to @jwhitbread for putting down these steps in the [issue](https://github.com/nisabek/icinga2-Teams-notifications/issues/32)

 * Use the git version, not the debian package.
 * Add all three files into your global_templates directory e.g /etc/icinga2/zones.d/global_templates/.
 (I believe these can also be put into your director/master directory)
 * Follow the above tutorial with editing said files and permissions.
-* Add the vars.slack_notifications = "enabled" to the relevant templates or directly to the host/service objects.
+* Add the vars.Teams_notifications = "enabled" to the relevant templates or directly to the host/service objects.
 * Restart icinga2 - systemctl restart icinga2.
 * Navigate over to your icinga web interface > Icinga director on the left > Deployments
 * This should notify you that you have a change, click deploy.
 If it doesn't then on the same page navigate to Render config > Deploy anyways.